 The Senior Tutor will provide advice at the outset to help both Complainants and Respondents to understand this procedure.

-ComplainantsRespondents are entitled to be accompanied by a supporter at any meeting held under this procedure.
-A supporter may be a Tutor,student representative or a friend.
-Complainants and Respondents will not beprohibited from being be accompanied by a legal representative at such meetings.
+Complainants, Respondents and witnesses are entitled to be accompanied by a supporter at any meeting held under this procedure.
+A supporter may be a Tutor, a student representative or a friend.
+Complainants and Respondents will be permitted to be accompanied by a legal representative at such meetings.

-Appendix to the procedure sets out the College’s policy on the use of personal information under this procedure.
-A copy of the Appendix will normally be provided to Complainants, Respondents and witnesses to events relating to the complaint so that they understand how their personal information will be used and the limits on confidentiality.
+Appendix B2 of this procedure sets out the College’s policy on the use of personal information under this procedure.
+A copy of the policy will normally be provided to Complainants, Respondents and witnesses to events relating to the complaint so that they understand how their personal information will be used and the limits on confidentiality.
 The policy indicates the College and University officers with whom the information is likely to be shared.

 First contact with possible student witnesses at another College will normally be made via their Senior Tutor.